eatdevsleep/SwiftUISamples/README.md

 ## Features
 1. Event Aggregator
-    * Demonstrates the use of an Environment level simple _Event Aggregator_ that allows a pub/sub pattern to be used between Views or View Models.
-This allows components in a SwiftUI app to communicate in a decoupled manner.
+    * Demonstrates the use of a simple _Event Aggregator_ that allows a pub/sub pattern to be used between Views or View Models.
+This enables components in a SwiftUI app to communicate in a decoupled manner.

 ## Usage